On approximations of Feynman path integrals: 2 Definitions and the main theorem

 We write $n^{*}=n^{*}(k)=n^{*}(\d ,k)=2^{2\d (k)}$ and

 When $S^{*}$ is used, it is calculated in $H^{d}_{k}$ and thus, a priori, one uses the units from $H^{d}_{k}$.
 However, each time we use it in formulas for propagators, it is part of an expression that as whole is dimensionless and we will end up using the original units (from $H_{k}$).
 We will also end up using the original units for the elements of $X^{d}_{k}$ and for the same reason and, of course, because writing formulas using different units is most inconvenient.
-We also write $X^{2d}_{k}$ for the set of all $x\in X^{d}_{k}$ such that $x/2\in X^{d}_{k}$ ($2$ comes from our simplifying choice that $th/m=2$, the calculations go similarly with other choices).
+We also write $X^{2d}_{k}$ for the set of all $x\in X^{d}_{k}$ such that $x/2\in X^{d}_{k}$ i.e. $X^{2d}_{k}$ is the set of all $x\in X^{d}_{k}$ such that $2$ divides $\sqrt{N^{d}_{k}}\ x$, cf. Lemma 1 above (so again this $2$ is $th/m$ - as calculated in the original units).

-We will take sums that run over all elements of $(X^{2d}_{k})^{n^{*}-1}$.
+We will take sums that run over all elements of $X^{*d}_{k}=(X^{2d}_{k})^{n^{*}-1}\cup (X^{d}_{k}-X^{2d}_{k})^{n^{*}-1}$.
 One can get nicer formula if one uses integral notation here, one can bury complicated normalizing constants into the measure.
 Also our aim is to understand something written using integrals which typically can be seen as limits of discrete sums and so it is natural to use integral notation also in this discrete case.
-Thus we define a measure $\mu =\mu^{k}$ to $(X^{2d}_{k})^{n^{*}-1}$ so that it is the counting measure normalized so that $dx_{1}...x_{n^{*}-1}=\sqrt{2}(N^{d}_{k}/2)^{-n^{*}/2}$ (here $2$ is again $th/m$ in two of the three places) i.e.
+Thus we define a measure $\mu =\mu^{k}$ to $X^{*d}_{k}$ so that it is the counting measure normalized so that $dx_{1}...x_{n^{*}-1}=\sqrt{2}(N^{d}_{k}/2)^{-n^{*}/2}$ (here $2$ is again $th/m$ in two of the three places) i.e.